-Legal Intern: Legal interns will be expected to preform legal research, draft legal memoranda, and potentially legal briefs and other documents, and be otherwise available to support the ACLU of Georgia’s other activities.
+Legal Intern: Legal interns will be expected to perform legal research, draft legal memoranda, and potentially legal briefs and other documents, and be otherwise available to support the ACLU of Georgia’s litigation activities.
+Legal interns must be in law school.
 The internship is designed for those who are interested in pursuing a career in litigation.
-Legal interns must be in law school and/or pursuing a JD – students of constitutional law are preferred.
 Applicants should have strong research, writing, and communication skills and a demonstrated interest in civil liberties and civil rights.

-Policy Counsel Intern: Interns in this position will research, analyze and draft policy papers regarding bills proposed in the legislative session and current Georgia laws to make educated and calculated decisions on how they may affect Georgians and whether they strengthen the ACLU of GA agenda.
-Interns will attend governmental body meetings and interact with elected officials.
-For Spring 2019, Masters and Doctoral levels students, students with debate experience, or interns with prior experience at the Georgia State Capitol are highly preferred.
+Policy Intern: Interns in this position will research, analyze and draft policy memos and papers regarding bills proposed in the legislative session and current Georgia laws to make educated decisions on how they may affect Georgians and whether they strengthen the ACLU of GA agenda.
+Interns will have the opportunity to attend governmental body meetings at the local and state level.
+Applicants should have strong research and writing skills, with a high attention to detail.

 How to Apply

-All applicants must fill out an application, which can be found at this link.
-You will be asked to upload a resume and cover letter.
+All applicants must fill out an application.
+You will be asked to upload a resume.